dhatcher42/recall/readme.md

 print(video_url)
 ```

 It's not the most elegant solution but now all you have to do is run this program once at the beginning of the meeting and you'll get the video link at the end.
+You can find this program in this repo as "pollbot.py".

 ### Accepting user arguments and scheduling in advance